yogasetiawan11/Kubernetes/05-Service-practice.md

 apiVersion: v1
 kind: Service
 metadata:
-  # this name can be anything
+  name: python-app  # this name can be anything
-  name: python-app
 spec:
   type: NodePort
   selector:
-    # this is the default, selector you must change with selector's deployment file
+    # this is the default, selector you must change with selector in the deployment file
     # app.kubernetes.io/name: my-app
     app: python-application
   ports:
     - port: 80
-      # Change the target Port which you're app running.
+      # Change the target Port which you're app is running.
       # because my app in docker using 8000
       targetPort: 8000
       nodePort: 30007